chrszlz/homebridge-switcheroo/README.md

   - Verify the correct `http_method` is begin used.
 Switcheroo defaults to `GET`

 ## Installation
+Read about an example Raspberry Pi + Homebridge setup guide with this package [here](https://github.com/chriszelazo/Apartment-Homebridge-Setup).

 1. Install homebridge using: `npm install -g homebridge`
 2. Install homebridge-http using: `npm install -g homebridge-switcheroo`